dirk-w85/devwks-2034/README.md

 }
 ```

+>[!Important]
+>Don´t forget to change the Test Name to match your Username.

 ### Plan and Apply

 Run `terraform plan` to validate there are no issues in your Terraform code files, then run `terraform apply` to apply the changes and create the three new tests in the ThousandEyes platform.